arca-inc/wepapered/README.md

   exec-once = wepaperedctl daemon
   ```

-  Using a JavaScript-based Hyprland config instead:
+  Using a Lua-based Hyprland config instead:

   ```lua
   hl.on("hyprland.start", function ()